-Threaded bridge pins and threaded tuning pins are available for sale in our Hardware Catalog, which you can download as a PDF file.
+Threaded bridge pins and threaded tuning pins are available for sale in the hardware section of our website.

 In our initial work designing harps, we devised a radical new neck joint—the place where the harmonic curve (the curved section with the tuning pins) joins the soundbox.